ardatan/graphql-tools/website/docs/stitch-type-merging.md

       }
     },
   ],
-  mergeTypes: true // << optional in v7
+  mergeTypes: true // << default in v7
 });
 ```